yusefmosiah/Choir.chat/docs/levels/level0.md

 -   Implementation of the full Model Context Protocol (MCP) server architecture.
 -   Integration of client-side libSQL caching for offline support.
 -   Deployment using Phala Network TEEs for confidential computing.
--   Implementation of the full FQAHO dynamic economic model (MVP uses basic rewards).
+-   Implementation of the full dynamic economic model (MVP uses basic rewards).

 ## [Unreleased] - 2025-03-12